Tropicana Atlantic City gets in the game at long last.

 Seven of the nine sportsbooks are in Atlantic City casinos; two are at venues outside of the city.
 Sports bettors can have their pick of locations:

 William Hill Sports Book at Tropicana Atlantic City

-Tropicana, and its new owner, Eldorado Resorts, both established relationships with William Hill US ahead of its application filing.
+Tropicana, and its new owner, Eldorado Resorts, both established relationships with William Hill (Caesars) US ahead of its application filing.
 The co-branding of the sportsbook follows the precedent set by William Hill’s connections to Monmouth Park and Ocean Resort Casino.